btf-org/flank/README.md

 ## Build a website from a script

-Flank is a website that wraps your CLI.
+When you add a script to Flank, Flank wraps your script with another script (see example below).

-When you add a script to Flank, Flank wraps your script with another script.
 Using this "wrapper script" as a template, Flank generates a website for running your script.
-And when you run it, the output appears in the browser.
+When you click "run", your script's output appears in the browser.

 #### Example: `city_filter.py`
 ```python